fortio/fortio/README.md

 standard --fix ui/static/js/fortio_chart.js
 ```

+New features and bug fixes should include a test.

 ## See also

 Our wiki and the [Fortio FAQ](https://github.com/fortio/fortio/wiki/FAQ) (including for instance differences between `fortio` and `wrk` or `httpbin`)